Resume for Carpenter

 In your cover letter:

-- Introduce yourself and include the job that you’re applying to.
+- Introduce yourself and include the specific position you’re applying for.

 Summary